Click here for a pdf of this documentPine sawflies (March 2014).pdf

 The introduced pine sawfly (Diprion similis) larva is about an inch in length, yellowish green with two black stripes down the back with mottled sides, and a black head.
 The larvae feed primarily on white pine and other five-needle pines, The white pine sawfly (Neodiprion pinetum) larva is cream color with four rows of black spots on the body and a black head.
 It feeds primarily on white pine, but can be found on red, pitch, and mugo pines.

-Chemical control: Spray only when larvae are small and feeding on the needles.
+Chemical: Chemical treatments are seldom needed.
+Spray only when larvae are small and feeding on the needles.
 During normal spring weather, this is also the time when Saucer Magnolia (Magnolia x soulangiana) is dropping its petals, or Serviceberry (Amelanchier species) is in full bloom.

 The pesticide information presented in this publication is current with federal and state regulations.
 The user is responsible for determining that the intended use is consistent with the label of the product being used.
 The information given here is for educational purposes only.
 Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement made by The Morton Arboretum.